MasonProtter/Bumper.jl/README.md

 <details><summary>Click me!</summary>
 <p>

-Bumper.jl is in the process of becoming a dependancy of [StaticTools.jl](https://github.com/brenhinkeller/StaticTools.jl) (and thus [StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl)), which extends Bumper.jl with a new buffer type, `MallocSlabBuffer` which is like `SlabBuffer` but designed to work
+Bumper.jl is a dependency of [StaticTools.jl](https://github.com/brenhinkeller/StaticTools.jl) (and thus [StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl)), which extends Bumper.jl
+with a new buffer type, `MallocSlabBuffer` which is like `SlabBuffer` but designed to work